jsdw/angu/README.md

 Angu supports the following literals:

 - booleans ('true' or 'false')
-- basic numbers (eg `+1.2`, `-3`, `100`, `10.23`, `-100.4`).
+- numbers (eg `+1.2`, `-3`, `.9`, `100`, `10.23`, `-100.4`, `10e2`).
 Numbers have a string version of themselves stored
   (as well as a numeric one) so that we can wrap things like big number libraries if we like.
+The string version applies some normalisation which can help other libraries consume the numbers:
+  - The exponent is normalised to a lowercase 'e'.
+  - Leading '+' is removed.
+  - A decimal point, if provided, is always prefixed with a number ('0' if no number is given)
-- strings (strings can be surrounded in ' or ", \'s inside a string escape the delimiter and themselves)
+- strings (strings can be surrounded in `'` or `"`, and `\`'s inside a string escape the delimiter and themselves)

 Otherwise, it relies on operators and function calls to transform and manipulate them.